Meet our board of directors behind our all volunteer-managed, patient-centered, nonprofit, Myositis Support and Understanding (MSU).

 Penny Bundy was diagnosed with Inclusion Body Myositis in 2015, after 7 years of experiencing symptoms of the disease with no clear diagnosis.
 In researching the disease, she found and joined an online MSU support group.
 It was because of Penny’s positive experience with this group that she was excited about joining the MSU team.

-Jim Doiron, Board Member
+Jim Doiron, Secretary

 James “Jim” Doiron was diagnosed with Necrotizing Autoimmune Myopathy (NAM) associated with the Anti-SRP antibody in 2017.
 In less than two months, he went from a do-it-yourself master bathroom remodeling project to being unable to lift his 4-year-old grand niece.
 In June 2018, Jim learned that he has steroid-induced cataracts.